Shaken baby syndrome

 Shaken baby syndrome (SBS), also known as abusive head trauma (AHT), is a controversial medical condition in children younger than five years old, hypothesized to be caused by blunt trauma, vigorous shaking, or a combination of both.

 According to medical literature, the condition is caused by violent shaking with or without blunt impact that can lead to long-term health consequences for infants or children.
 Diagnosis can be difficult, but is generally characterized by the triad of findings: retinal hemorrhage, encephalopathy, and subdural hematoma.
 A CT scan of the head is typically recommended if a concern is present.
 If there are concerning findings on the CT scan, a full work-up for child abuse often occurs, including an eye exam and skeletal survey.
 Retinal hemorrhage is highly associated with AHT, occurring in 78–85% of cases of AHT versus 5% of cases of non-abusive head trauma, although such findings rely on contested methodology.
 A 2023 review concluded "research has shown the triad is not sufficient to infer shaking or abuse and the shaking hypothesis does not meet the standards of evidence-based medicine", and argued the symptoms may arise from naturally occurring retinal haemorrhage.

 The concept is controversial in child abuse pediatrics, with critics arguing it is an unproven hypothesis that has little diagnostic accuracy.
-Diagnosis has proven to be both challenging and contentious for medical professionals because objective witnesses to the initial trauma are generally unavailable, and when independent witnesses to shaking are available, the associated injuries do not appear to occur.
+Diagnosis has proven to be both challenging and contentious for medical professionals because objective witnesses to the initial trauma are generally unavailable, and when independent witnesses to shaking are available, the injuries comprising the traditional SBS triad occur at lower rates.
 This is said to be particularly problematic when the trauma is deemed "non-accidental".
 Some medical professionals propose that SBS is the result of respiratory abnormalities leading to hypoxia and swelling of the brain.
 Symptoms of SBS may also be non-specific markers of the degree of intracranial pathology.
 The courtroom has become a forum for conflicting theories with which generally accepted medical literature has not been reconciled.
 There are often no outwardly visible signs of trauma, despite the presence of severe internal brain and eye injury.